-Wild rice polenta.
-Breakfast, brunch, lunch, dinner, you name it.
-This stuff is great, and it cooks in a fraction of the time typical wild rice does.
+Wild rice porridge is a great, creative recipe for natural wild rice / manoomin.
+Breakfast, brunch, lunch, dinner, you name it, this stuff is great, and it cooks in a fraction of the time typical wild rice does.
 It started with a farmer that ran a CSA that would bring me goodies once and a while when dropping off his boxes of veggies: a couple sunchokes here, some wild mushrooms there.

 I didn't really take him seriously at first, since he once tried selling me the most old, woody, wormy chicken of the woods I'd ever laid eyes on, that would've made some unlucky person sick.
 One day, he brought polenta he'd made from Indian corn that he had grown, dried and ground himself, and that I liked.